Professional Development Resources

 Preparing Future Faculty

-The Preparing Future Faculty (PPF) program at Duke provides a yearlong experience for PhD students and postdocs to prepare them for the multiple roles they may be asked to assume as future faculty members in a variety of academic institutions.
-PFF fellows learn about the broad range of faculty roles and responsibilities by visiting nearby cluster campuses, working closely with a mentor at one of five partner institutions, and attending colloquia at Duke on critical issues in academia, such as academic freedom, tenure, campus governance, teaching, service, and gender issues.
+The Preparing Future Faculty (PFF) program at Duke provides a yearlong experience for PhD students and postdocs to prepare them for the multiple roles they may be asked to assume as future faculty members in a variety of academic institutions.
+PFF fellows learn about the broad range of faculty roles and responsibilities by shadowing and working closely with a faculty mentor from one of the six partner institutions, and going on half-day site visits to each of the six institutions for campus tours, panels with faculty, staff & students, and having candid conversations about the realities, challenges and rewards of faculty life in these settings.

 The Graduate School holds an informational session each spring about the program led by current PFF fellows.
 More information and registration will be available on the PPF website.